Deon Long: Early life

 Long attended Dunbar High School in Washington DC, where he was a letterman in football, and track and field.
 Rated as a four-star recruit by Rivals.com, Long was listed as the No. 45 Wide Receiver prospect of the class of 2009.
 While attending at Dunbar, he was teammates with future Indianapolis Colts Cornerback, Vontae Davis, Jacksonville Jaguars Wide Receiver Arrelious Benn and New Orleans Saints Linebacker Nate Bussey.

 In track & field, Long recorded a personal best of 10.83 seconds in the 100 meters.
 He was also a member of the 4 × 100 m (44.26s) relay squad.

 Professional career

 Tennessee Titans

 After going unselected in the 2015 NFL draft, Long signed with the Tennessee Titans on May 2, 2015.

 Miami Dolphins

 On September 16, 2015, Long was signed to the Miami Dolphins' practice squad for seven days.
 On September 23, 2015, he was released by the Dolphins.

 St. Louis / Los Angeles Rams

 Long signed with the practice squad of the St. Louis Rams on December 24, 2015.

 On July 31, 2016, Long was released by the Los Angeles Rams for violation of team rules by bringing a woman into his dorm during training camp.
-His being cut by Jeff Fisher was shown on the reality series Hard Knocks.
+Him being cut by Jeff Fisher was shown on the reality series Hard Knocks.